Aimini/hm-51/README.md

   - CLKO
     - CPU's main clock, provide clock to peripherals(SFR).
+  - Run Control
+    - MC, manual clock, using this to step each microinstruction when SW is high.
+It's contain synchronization circuit, so it's suitable for manual operatation.
+    - SW, switch between manual clock or free run.
+It's contain synchronization circuit, so it's suitable for manual operatation.
+    - Go, let CORE leave stall state.
+It's contain synchronization circuit, so it's suitable for manual operatation.
+    - Stall, let CORE enter stall state immediately.
+    -
  - IO Pin
-   -  output data when writing SFR/XRAM.
+   -  output data when writing SFR.
-   -  receive data when reading SRF/XRAM.
+   -  receive data when reading SRF.
-   -  receive IRQs when checking interrupt.
-   -  output IRQ to when CPU wants you to clear this IRQ.

 -  Control Pin
+   - IRR_IN, connect IRR to this so that CPU can check if there are interrupt happend.
-   -  IRQ_CLR, clear IRQ according IO pin value.
+   -  IRR_CLRB, clear IRR bit according to thiscontrol.
-   -  IRQ_OE, IRQs output enable.
    -  /SFR_WE, SFR write enable,active low, prepared for clocked chip.
    -  /SFR_OE, SFR output enable, active low.
    -  /XRAM_AWE, RAM write enable, active low, prepared for async chip.
-   -  /XRAM_OE, RAM output enable, active low.

  - Address Pin
-   - using all 16 bits when operating XRAM
-   - using higher 8 bits when operating SFR by RAM address.
+   - using to select SFR by RAM address.
+   -
+### CORE resource
+ - RAM, 0x100 byte
+ - XRAM 0x10000 bytes
+ - ROM  0x10000 bytes
+ - SFR  A,B,SP,PSW,DPL,DPH,IE,IP

 ### add SFR
  When adding SFR, the input/ouput pin of the device should be connected to the IO pin of CPU, the higher 8-bit of the address pin of the CPU will ouput the SFR address, and your device should check the address to ensure that the CPU is trying to operate it.